-On April 5, 2012 the holders of the Series C Units exchanged all of their Series C Units for the units we offered in our February 2012 private placement consisting of shares of Common Stock and warrants to purchase shares of Common Stock (with a warrant to purchase 0.5 shares of Common Stock for each share of Common Stock purchased in the February 2012 private placement), resulting in an aggregate of 1,372,247 shares of Common Stock and the exchange of warrants to purchase an aggregate of 686,124 shares of Common Stock at an exercise price of \$0.74 being issued to the holders of Series C Units.
+On April 5, 2012 the holders of the Series C Units exchanged all of their Series C Units for the units we offered in our February 2012 private placement consisting of shares of common stock and warrants to purchase shares of common stock (with a warrant to purchase 0.5 shares of common stock for each share of common stock purchased in the February 2012 private placement), resulting in an aggregate of 1,372,247 shares of common stock and the exchange of warrants to purchase an aggregate of 686,124 shares of common stock at an exercise price of \$0.74 being issued to the holders of Series C Units.
 The prior warrants issued with Series C were cancelled and no longer qualified as warrant derivative liabilities.
-In April 2012, the Company issued 36,806 shares of Common Stock as the final payment of dividends to Series C holders for accrued dividends through April 3, 2012.
-A dividend of \$22,322 that had remained outstanding to one shareholder at his request until it can be paid in Common Stock was settled in September 2012 by issuing 27,815 shares of Common Stock.
+In April 2012, the Company issued 36,806 shares of common stock as the final payment of dividends to Series C holders for accrued dividends through April 3, 2012.
+A dividend of \$22,322 that had remained outstanding to one shareholder at his request until it can be paid in common stock was settled in September 2012 by issuing 27,815 shares of common stock.

-In connection with the Series C exchange, we calculated the fair value of the 686,124 warrants received, as described above, using a binomial model with the below assumptions.
+In connection with the Series C exchange, we calculated the fair value of the 686,124 warrants received, as described above, using a binomial model with the below assumptions.:

-Assumptions Series C Exchange Warrants
+es C ange

+War 0

-Contractual life (in months) 64
+64

-Expected volatility 106.7%
+106.7%

-Risk-free interest rate 0.75%
+0.75%

-Exercise price \$0.74

-Fair value per warrant \$0.46
+\$ 0.74

+\$ 0.46

+Exch War

-In connection with the Series C exchange, a total of 880,980 original Common Stock warrants with a remaining term of 2 years were amended to provide for a term of 5.3 years and a reduced price of \$0.74.
-The value of the modified warrants increased from \$132,665 to \$308,208.
+In connection with the Series C exchange, a total of 880,980 original common stock warrants with a remaining term of 2 years were amended to provide for a term of 5.3 years and a reduced price of \$0.74.
+The value of the modified warrants increased from \$132,665 to \$318,209.
 We recorded \$185,544 as the excess of fair value of the consideration given to the Series C holders into equity and treated as a deemed dividend.